-EPD138 Lab and Field Training IIA 4 cr. hr.
+EPD138 Lab and Field Training IIA

 This class covers the first half of EPD142 Lab and Field Training II.
 When submitted to the Office of Instruction along with EPD139 Lab and Field Training IIB, their combination may be considered equivalent to EPD142 Lab and Field Training II.